 Preparing For EMIR REFIT – New Counterparty Fields

-At S&P Global’s Global Regulatory Reporting Solutions (GRRS) division, one of the areas of top questions we receive is about the upcoming changes to EMIR under the new technical standards for EMIR REFIT.
-Questions cover when it will go live, details about new fields and information on the ISO 20022 XML submission format.
-While we don’t yet have a final date for the go-live (indications are sometime in early 2024), preparation is taking place.
+At S&P Global Market Intelligence Cappitech, one of the areas of top questions we receive is about the upcoming changes to EMIR under the new technical standards for EMIR REFIT.
+With the go-live date set for 29 April 2024, questions include details about new fields and information on the ISO 20022 XML submission format – a sign that preparation is taking place.

 Borrowing from SFTR